-Hair loss is a natural phase of hair growth cycle.
+Hair loss is a natural phase of the hair growth cycle.
 You can lose between 50-150 hairs per day.
 Even if it seems that you lose a multitude of hairs there is no need to worry.
-As long as it is normal hair growth phase – its density remains stable.
+As long as it is a normal hair growth phase – its density remains stable.

 Excessive hair loss

 However, when you notice hair thinning or bald spots or a receding hairline it can mean that you need to contact a doctor.
 If you experience sudden hair loss or it is exceptionally excessive, you should consult a dermatologist.
 A dermatologist can find the underlying problems and pathologies connected with excessive hair loss such as iron deficiency, thyroid problems or hormonal imbalances, being side effects of some medicines which can result in hair loss.

 A healthy person can lose between 50-70, and even 150 hairs a day.
 If you lose more than 150 hairs you should consult a specialist.
 People have about 100,000 hairs on their heads.
 Each follicle produces a hair which grows within the range of a few to a dozen millimeters a month.
 A hair growth phase takes on average 2-6 years.
 Just before the hair falls out it is in a resting phase.
 It is quickly replaced with a new hair and the whole cycle starts again.
 A minimum of 85% scalp hair should be in a growth phase.
 Hair in a resting phase regularly falls out which is a natural physiological process.
 The majority of people observe that they lose about 50-100 hairs daily.

 - Stress – in the period of intensive anxiety and stress – results in hair loss.

 - Thyroid diseases – a symptom of thyroid problems can be excessive hair loss.

 - Poor diet – weak hair can result from vitamin and mineral deficiencies such as iron, vitamins H and A, folic acid, silicon, magnesium and zinc.